Shelbyrp/README-Generator/README.md

   - [Questions](#questions)

   ## Installation
   npm must be installed to run this application

   ## Usage
   Download these files, run node index.js

   ## License
+  This project is licensed by the MIT license

   ## Contributing
   Contact me to be involved.

   ## Tests
   Run test using npm command